Laying out the pattern: lit. 'unravels the warp' or orders by means of the scriptures or codes/ uses statesmanship/

 Line 1.
 Pan geng, turning round and round, can also be translated as: a rock, a pillar.
 But there is also another possibility: the name of a Shang king (see Harmen Mesker).

 Line 2.
-I owe the marital suitor to Bradford Hatcher (see 'sources'-books).
+I owe the marital suitor to Bradford Hatcher.

-Line 5: 'Juice' is fat meat, or a region below the heart.
+Line 5: For 'gao', in Wilhelm translated as blessing, see Harmen's text.
+Other translation: 'juice' is fat meat, or a region below the heart.
 It is also used like the English word juice, meaning spiritual energy and courage.